 Your Month-by-Month Settling-In Timeline

 Moving to Switzerland involves a sequence of administrative steps.
 Miss one and it can cause delays or penalties down the line.
-Here is a practical timeline from three months before your move through to six months after arrival.
+For a complete action list, see: Your First 30 Days in Switzerland: The Expat Checklist.

 3 Months Before the Move

-• Research health insurance options.
+- Research health insurance.
 You cannot sign up until you have a registered address, but comparing plans now saves time later.

-• Notify HMRC.
-Complete form P85 ("Leaving the UK") to inform HMRC of your departure and stop PAYE if applicable.
+- Notify HMRC.
+Complete form P85 ("Leaving the UK") to inform HMRC of your departure.

-• Check your NI record.
-Log into your Personal Tax Account on gov.uk and check how many qualifying years you have.
-Consider making voluntary contributions to fill gaps.
+- Check your NI record.
+Log into your Personal Tax Account on gov.uk.
+Consider making voluntary contributions to fill qualifying-year gaps.

-• Arrange housing.
+- Arrange housing.
 The Swiss rental market is competitive.
-Expect to provide references, proof of income, and a debt-enforcement extract (Betreibungsauszug) — as a newcomer, your employer may provide a letter in lieu.
+Expect to provide references, proof of income, and a debt-enforcement extract (Betreibungsauszug).
+Read our housing guide for tips on navigating the Swiss rental market.

 Month 1: Arrival and Registration

-• Register at your commune (Einwohnerkontrolle) within 14 days of arrival.
-Bring your passport, rental contract, employment contract, and permit approval letter.
-You will receive a registration confirmation (Anmeldebestätigung).
+- Register at your commune (Einwohnerkontrolle) within 14 days of arrival.
+Bring passport, rental contract, employment contract, and permit approval letter.

-• Collect your residence permit (biometric card) — usually ready 2–4 weeks after registration.
+- Collect your residence permit — usually ready 2–4 weeks after registration.

-• Open a Swiss bank account.
-UBS, Credit Suisse (now UBS), PostFinance, Zürcher Kantonalbank, or neobanks like Neon or Yuh.
-You need your passport, permit, and proof of address.
+- Open a Swiss bank account.
+UBS, PostFinance, Zürcher Kantonalbank, or neobanks like Neon or Yuh.
+You need passport, permit, and proof of address.

-• Sign up for health insurance.
-You have 90 days but do it now.
-Coverage is retroactive to your arrival date.
-Choose a deductible that matches your health profile.
+- Sign up for health insurance.
+You have 90 days but act now — coverage is retroactive to your arrival date.

-• Register for Pillar 3a.
-Open an account with your bank or a dedicated provider (e.g. VIAC, frankly, finpension).
-Contributions are tax-deductible.
+- Register for Pillar 3a.
+Open an account with VIAC, frankly, finpension, or your bank.
+Contributions are tax-deductible from day one.
+See our Pillar 3a guide.

 Months 2–3: Getting Established

-• Set up Serafe (TV/radio licence).
-CHF 335 per year per household.
+- Set up Serafe (TV/radio licence).
+CHF 335/year per household.
 Billed automatically once registered.

 Months 4–6: Settling In

-• First salary statements.
-Review your payslip — check that AHV, Pillar 2, and source tax deductions are correct.
+- Review your first payslip.
+Check that AHV, Pillar 2, and source tax deductions are correct.

-• File for ordinary tax assessment if your income exceeds CHF 120,000 (you may need to request this from the cantonal tax authority by 31 March of the following year).
+- File for ordinary tax assessment if your income exceeds CHF 120,000 — request this from the cantonal tax authority by 31 March of the following year.

-• Language courses.
-While English is widely spoken in international companies, learning German (or French/Italian depending on region) accelerates integration and is increasingly required for settlement permits.
+- Language courses.
+German (or French/Italian depending on region) accelerates integration.
 Many cantons require B1 level for C-permit applications.

-• Review your UK financial ties.
-Decide whether to keep UK bank accounts, ISAs, and investments.
-Some UK providers close accounts for non-residents; others allow you to keep them but restrict new contributions.
+- Review UK financial ties.
+Decide on UK bank accounts, ISAs, and investments.
+Some UK providers restrict new contributions for non-residents.

-• Enjoy Switzerland.
-Get a Half-Fare Card (CHF 185/year, halves public transport costs nationwide) or GA Travelcard (unlimited travel, CHF 3,995/year).
-Explore — the country is extraordinary.
+- Get a Half-Fare Card (CHF 185/year, halves public transport costs nationwide) or GA Travelcard (CHF 3,995/year for unlimited travel).

 Our relocation specialists help British expats navigate permits, insurance, tax registration, commune paperwork, and everything in between.
-Book a free 15-minute call to get a personalised checklist for your move.
+Book a free 15-minute call for a personalised checklist.

 Banking and Currency Transfers

-• Swiss bank account: Open as soon as you have your permit.
-Major banks (UBS, ZKB, PostFinance) offer English-language service in most urban branches.
-Digital banks like Neon, Yuh, and Zak offer lower fees and good English apps.
+- Swiss bank account: Open as soon as you have your permit.
+Digital banks like Neon, Yuh, and Zak offer low fees and good English-language apps.

-• Keep a UK bank account: Useful for receiving UK pension payments, managing UK property income, or paying UK-based obligations.
-Check your bank's policy on non-resident accounts — Barclays, HSBC, and Lloyds have international banking services for expats.
+- Keep a UK bank account: Useful for UK pension payments, UK property income, and UK-based obligations.
+HSBC and Barclays offer international banking services for expats.

-• Credit history: Your UK credit score does not transfer.
+- Credit history: Your UK credit score does not transfer.
 You start fresh in Switzerland.
-Initial credit options are limited, but consistent salary payments and Swiss bill payments build your local profile.

 Education and Family Considerations

-• Swiss public schools: Free, high quality, and taught in the local language (German, French, or Italian depending on region).
+- Swiss public schools: Free, high quality, taught in the local language.
 Children typically integrate linguistically within 6–12 months.
-Integration classes (DaZ — Deutsch als Zweitsprache) are provided free.
+Integration classes (DaZ) are provided free.

-• Childcare: Expensive but improving.
+- Childcare: Expensive but improving.
 Many cantons offer income-based subsidies.
-Waiting lists for Kitas (nurseries) can be months long — register early.
+Waiting lists for Kitas can run months — register early.

 Practical Tips Specifically for British Expats

-• Bring your NHS medical records.
-Request a summary from your GP before leaving.
-Swiss doctors appreciate having your history, especially for ongoing prescriptions.
+- Bring your NHS medical records.
+Request a GP summary before leaving.
+Swiss doctors appreciate your history, especially for ongoing prescriptions.

-• GHIC/EHIC is now irrelevant for residents.
-Your UK Global Health Insurance Card covers short visits to Europe, not residency.
-Once you are a Swiss resident, your Swiss KVG insurance is your primary coverage.
+- GHIC/EHIC is not relevant for residents.
+Your UK Global Health Insurance Card covers short European visits, not residency.
+Once Swiss-resident, KVG is your primary coverage.

-• Driving: UK licences can be exchanged in most cantons without a test, but you must do it within 12 months.
-After 12 months, you may need to take the Swiss driving test.
+- Driving: Exchange your UK licence within 12 months.
+After that, you may need to take the full Swiss driving test.

-• TV licence (Serafe): CHF 335/year, billed to every household.
-It is mandatory — there is no opt-out even if you don't own a TV.
+- TV licence (Serafe): CHF 335/year, mandatory for every household — no opt-out even without a TV.

-• Voting: As a UK national abroad, you can still vote in UK general elections for 15 years after leaving (the Overseas Electors Bill may extend this).
-Register as an overseas voter.
+- Voting: UK nationals abroad can vote in UK general elections for 15 years after leaving.
+Register as an overseas voter at gov.uk.

-• Pet import: Dogs and cats need an EU pet passport or veterinary certificate, microchip, and valid rabies vaccination.
-Check the Federal Food Safety and Veterinary Office (BLV) website for current rules.
+- Pet import: Dogs and cats need a vet certificate, microchip, and valid rabies vaccination.
+Check the Federal Food Safety and Veterinary Office (BLV) for current requirements.

-• Cultural adjustment: The Swiss value punctuality, quiet hours (typically 22:00–07:00 and all day Sunday in apartments), recycling rules, and privacy.
-Learn the local norms early — it matters more than you might expect.
+- Cultural adjustment: Swiss culture values punctuality, quiet hours (22:00–07:00 and Sundays), meticulous recycling rules, and privacy.
+Learning local norms early matters more than most guides suggest.

 Frequently Asked Questions